 Employee strikes can be both disruptive and expensive.
 While employees have the right to strike in certain circumstances, the right to strike is not absolute, and employers have clear legal rights when employees attempt to strike in violation of federal law.
-For employers in South Carolina, knowing how to respond to a strike (or purported strike) is critical, and responding both quickly and appropriately can be essential for mitigating potential financial and reputational harm.
+For employers in South Carolina, knowing how to respond to a strike (or purported strike) is critical.
+Responding both quickly and appropriately can be essential for mitigating potential financial and reputational harm.

 Employees’ Right to Strike is Governed by the National Labor Relations Act (NLRA)